arfc/ddca_numerical_exp/README.md

 # ddca_numerical_exp
 Numerical Experiment for CYCLUS Demand-Driven Deployment

-hi The repository is part of an effort to add demand-driven deployment capabilities into the [CYCLUS](github.com/cyclus/cyclus) framework.
+The repository is part of an effort to add demand-driven deployment capabilities into the [CYCLUS](github.com/cyclus/cyclus) framework.
 PI: Kathryn Huff